Dolphin behavior and conservation

 Punti Salienti

-Our long-term research program focuses on each of the dolphins’ history and personality, and issues related to their conservation.
+• We study each of the dolphins’ history, behavior and personality, and issues related to their conservation.

 Singoli